Prospective students should apply through the FIU Admissions website.

 Download our MFA Brochure here

-Application, transcripts, and GRE scores should be sent directly to the Office of Graduate Admissions.
-Applicants should also send a copy of the transcript to the program director.
-Faculty from undergraduate programs should send letters of recommendation directly to Asher Milbauer, Director of Graduate Studies, Department of English, FIU, Miami FL 33199.
+All application materials should be submitted to the Office of Graduate Admissions via the online Graduate Application form.
 Students requesting teaching assistantships should make that request in their Statement of Purpose.
-The deadline for Fall admission is March 1 and for Spring admission is October 15.
+The deadline for Fall admission is March 1 and for Spring admission is October 1.